 If you have lost a loved one in an accident, your pain and suffering cannot be tallied up in dollars and cents.
 However, if another party caused the accident, the immediate family members of the victim are entitled to compensation.
 The unexpected loss of a loved one can be emotionally, mentally, and financially draining.
 Monetary costs should not become a concern in the event of losing a loved one in an accident for which they are not at fault.

 Our dedicated team at Robert Wilson & Associates has the compassion and proven knowledge to help you take legal action during the grieving process.
-To speak directly with an attorney about the details of your case, call us today at (612) 334-3444 for a confidential consultation.
+To speak directly with an attorney about the details of your case, call us today at (612) 334-3444 for a free and confidential consultation.